SchroedingersLion/SamplingSuite2D/Readme.md

 Note that all options are optional and have default values.
 Run `./SamplingSuite2D --help` for more information.

-Note that the user is responsible for chossing admissible initial conditions (e.g., don't start in a forcefield singularity) and pick meaningful hyperparameters (e.g., don't use negative temperatures).
+Note that the user is responsible for choosing admissible initial conditions (e.g., don't start in a forcefield singularity) and pick meaningful hyperparameters (e.g., don't use negative temperatures).

 ## Averaging Behavior
 There are several modes of possible averaging behaviors: